Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Retrieves the details of a specific customer by user id.
+Retrieves the details of a specific customer based on the user id passed.

 ### Resource Information
 | | |